leios/sophia-and-ahab/content/temp/space_junk.md

 It was perfect.
 Just like old times.

-Whenever I passed our old village, I would wave to my father, hoping that he knew that one of the many stars was his son.
+Whenever I passed our old village, I would wave to my father from my ship, hoping that he knew that one of the many stars was his son.